abarut55/Raspberry-Pi-Automatic-Scoreboard/README.md

 index.html: displays it.

-KEY NOTES: Any updates for app.py file please comment what was changed!
+KEY NOTE: Any updates for app.py file please comment what was changed!